IPO Blackout Period

 Companies enter blackout periods for various reasons.
 Typically, companies enter a blackout period because they’re in the midst of a corporate event that has the potential to materially change the value of their stock.

-Private startups commonly enter blackout periods when they’re raising a new round of funding.
+Private startups or pre-IPO companies commonly enter blackout periods when they’re raising a new round of funding.
 Publicly traded companies typically enter blackout periods around funding announcements, mergers and acquisitions, or if they find themselves under investigation by securities regulators.

 If you happen to start a job at a company while it’s in the middle of a blackout period, you might find that the company won’t issue you a stock options grant until after they’ve exited the blackout period.